azzarelli/VET4NeRF/README.md

 ## Repo Status

-└&#x2680; Videos with same camera and path parameters
+- [x] Videos with same camera and path parameters

-└&#x2680; Custom functions for splicing and building
+- [x] Custom functions for splicing and building

-  └&#x2680; Default vertical split and linear concatenation of N videos
+- [x] Default vertical split and linear concatenation of N videos

-  └&#x2610;Option for horizontal split
+- [ ] Option for horizontal split

-  └&#x2610; Transitioning vertical/horizontal split
+- [ ] Transitioning vertical/horizontal split